-- The number of floors of the market which would increase the total area available for traders, but would also increase construction costs with number of floors added. - The layout of the market and allocation of space for 1,580 traders.
+- The number of floors of the market which would increase the total area available for traders but also increase construction costs with the number of additional floors are added. - The layout of the market and allocation of space for 1,819 traders.

-Alternative relocation site
+Alternative relocation sites